Mini concept cars: Mini Spiritual and Spiritual Too (1997)

-At the 1997 Geneva Motor Show, BMW and Rover with help from italian coachbuilder Stola revealed two Mini concepts called the Spiritual and Spiritual Too.
+At the 1997 Geneva Motor Show, BMW and Rover with help from Italian coachbuilder Stola revealed two Mini concepts called the Spiritual and Spiritual Too.
 Compared to the ACV30, it showed a potential non-retro design for the forthcoming new Mini, which was designed by Oliver Le Grice.
-The cars were compact and clever, with the Spiritual featuring a rear-engined 60 hp 800 cc 3-cylinder version of the K-Series engine while Spiritual Too was to use a 1.1-litre 4-cylinder K-Series as well as the latest version of Alex Moulton's Hydragas suspension system to maximise interior space; this was claimed to be more of the heart of the mini instead of retro.
+The Spiritual featured a rear-engined 60 hp 800 cc 3-cylinder version of the K-Series engine, while Spiritual Too used a 1.1-litre 4-cylinder K-Series as well as the latest version of Alex Moulton's Hydragas suspension system, aimed at maximising interior space.